Cog-Creators/Red-DiscordBot/docs/cog_guides/permissions.rst

 **Description**

-Set the default global rule for a command.
+Set the default global rule for a command or a cog.

 This is the rule a command will default to when no other rule is found.